 - If your home has a lead service line and/or lead plumbing or copper plumbing with high lead solder, it can be added to the list of homes in our Lead & Copper Compliance Monitoring program.
 Learn more and see if your home meets the criteria.

 - Have a certified laboratory test your water for lead.
-The Ohio EPA maintains a list of laboratories that are certified to test for lead at epa.ohio.gov/ddagw/labcert.
+The Ohio EPA maintains a list of laboratories that are certified to test for lead on their website.

 - Replace lead service lines, plumbing installed prior to 1986, and faucets manufactured prior to 2014.
-Cleveland Water will replace the city-owned portion of a lead service line when a customer replaces theirs.
-We can also replace customer-owned lead service lines at the customer's expense whenever we replace the city-owned portion.
+Cleveland Water will replace the city-owned portion of a lead service line whenever a customer replaces theirs.

 - Install a point-of-use filtering device.
 The device should be certified to remove lead by the National Sanitation Foundation International (NSF), Underwriters Laboratory (UL), or Water Quality Association (WQA).
 Filters must be changed regularly to ensure efficacy.